-Manual actions mean when a human reviewer analyzed your website and issues a red flag for violating crucial aspects of Google Webmaster Quality Guideline.
+Manual actions mean when a human reviewer analyzed your website and issues a red flag for violating crucial aspects of the Google Webmaster Quality Guideline.

-There are various types of penalties and often based on the severity of the violation.
+There are various types of penalties and are often based on the severity of the violation.
 If you have received one, you would have also realized the sudden drop in your search traffic.
 You need to take immediate action on rectifying the issue and submit a reconsideration request.

 There is a huge misconception that when there is a decline in search traffic people assume that their site has been hit by penalties.
 But in most cases, it’s due to algorithm updates.
 If the loss of traffic is extremely huge, then you should consider checking your Google Search Console’s Manual Action.